Teaching support from the UK’s largest provider of in-school maths tuition.

 Common misconceptions

-When trying to learn these topics, there are often many different types of misconceptions that can hamper a learner’s success.
-Highlighting those misconceptions can help students to avoid repeatedly making them and improve their understanding of the topic.
+Many different types of misconceptions can hinder a learner’s success.
+Highlighting those misconceptions helps students avoid repeatedly making them and improve their understanding of the topic.

-With this in mind, every page lists several of the most common misconceptions that learners make, along with examples and tips for how to avoid them.
+This is why every page lists several of the most common misconceptions that learners make.
+Along with examples and tips for how to avoid them.

 GCSE revision lesson common misconceptions